dcos/dcos-cli/README.md

 ## Releasing

-Releasing a new version of the DC/OS CLI is done thourgh an [automated Jenkins build](https://jenkins.mesosphere.com/service/jenkins/job/public-dcos-cluster-ops/job/mesosphere-dcos-cli/job/release/) which is triggered automatically for new tags and on pushes to master.
+Releasing a new version of the DC/OS CLI is done through an [automated Jenkins build](https://jenkins.mesosphere.com/service/jenkins/job/public-dcos-cluster-ops/job/mesosphere-dcos-cli/job/release/) which is triggered automatically for new tags and on pushes to master.